Antonio Mateu Lahoz: International

-Since 2011, he has been a FIFA listed international referee.
+From 2011 to 2023, he was also a FIFA listed international referee.
 He worked as a referee in the 2014 FIFA World Cup qualifiers; at the 2016 Summer Olympics in Brazil; the 2018 FIFA World Cup in Russia (and its qualifiers); the UEFA Euro 2020; and the 2022 FIFA World Cup in Qatar.

 He refereed a 2018 Champions League quarter-final match between Manchester City and Liverpool, during which Pep Guardiola, Manchester City's Spanish manager, notably addressed him on the pitch when half-time came.
-Guardiola was then sent off in the second half, for speaking to Mateu Lahoz after he disallowed a City goal; Guardiola responded that he had been polite and so getting sent off was too much, also saying that "Mateu Lahoz is a special guy, he likes to be different, he likes to be special.
+Guardiola was then sent off in the second half, for speaking to Mateu Lahoz after he controversially disallowed a City goal; Guardiola responded that he had been polite and so getting sent off was too much, also saying that "Mateu Lahoz is a special guy, he likes to be different, he likes to be special.
 He's a referee who likes to feel different, he's special."
 The Offside Rule wrote that Mateu Lahoz allowed incidents between players to flare up by not paying attention to the game, and described the disallowed goal in this match as "a catastrophic error".
-On 29 May 2021, Mateu Lahoz refereed the 2021 UEFA Champions League final between Manchester City and Chelsea.
+On 29 May 2021, Mateu Lahoz refereed the 2021 Champions League final between Manchester City and Chelsea.
 A more natural game, he still produced a much-discussed moment when he helped Antonio Rüdiger, on the ground injured, to stand up, then immediately showed him a yellow card.

 On 25 November 2022, Mateu Lahoz refereed Qatar's second match of their home World Cup, which left them in a position to be the worst-performing host of a World Cup; Football365 said he was "the single bravest referee at the tournament" for his decision to not even consider awarding Qatar a penalty after an incident in the box.
-On 9 December 2022, Mateu Lahoz was the referee in the quarter-final match between the Netherlands and Argentina at the World Cup; he issued a record 18 yellow cards (to 15 players, including two to Denzel Dumfries that saw him sent off after both the match and penalty shoot-out had concluded, and to Argentina's manager and assistant manager).
-The number of cards, as well as their use, was criticised: some were deemed too harsh and some too lenient, with other incidents in the match Mateu Lahoz allowed to break into a brawl involving the entire Dutch substitutes' bench getting completely overlooked.
+On 9 December 2022, Mateu Lahoz was the referee in the "Battle of Lusail", the quarter-final match between the Netherlands and Argentina; he issued a record 18 yellow cards (to 15 players, including two to Denzel Dumfries that saw him sent off after both the match and penalty shoot-out had concluded, and to Argentina's manager and assistant manager).
+The number of cards, as well as their use, was criticised: some were deemed too harsh and some too lenient, with other incidents in the match (which at one point broke into an on-pitch brawl involving the entire Dutch substitutes' bench) getting completely overlooked.
 BBC Sport's Emma Smith wrote in her match report that he "did not help matters, to be kind.
 To be unkind, he had an absolute shocker - brandishing his yellow card with abandon ratcheted up tensions considerably, and by the time he finally showed red to Dumfries, he had long since lost all control."
 Smith also noted various players' unimpressed reactions to the referee.
 Argentina would go on to win this World Cup, while CBS Sports reported that Mateu Lahoz had been sent home after the match.